Revisiting the Sega Genesis’s launch lineup

 Space Harrier II

 The original Space Harrier is an absolute gem.
-You’re a guy with a jet pack, on a mission to free the Fantasy Zone from evil Moai heads and all sorts of other weird creatures.
-This was one of the first arcade titles to use both 16-bit graphics and Sega’s “Super Scaler” sprite scaling technology.
-It was certainly an impressive game for the time thanks to its psudo-3D graphics and kicking soundtrack.
+You’re a guy with a jet pack, on a mission to free the Fantasy Zone from evil Moai heads and other weird creatures.
+This was one of the first arcade titles to use 16-bit graphics and Sega’s “Super Scaler” sprite scaling technology.
+It was certainly an impressive game for the time thanks to its pseudo-3D graphics and kicking soundtrack.
 Heck, Space Harrier still looks and plays great some 35 years later.

 Super Thunder Blade